 FingerprintDive into the research topics of 'Ventilatory and chronotropic incompetence during incremental and constant load exercise in end-stage renal disease: a comparative physiology study'.
 Together they form a unique fingerprint.

-- Research Centre for Sport, Exercise and Life Sciences - Associate Professor - Clinical Exercise Physiology
+- Centre for Physical Activity, Sport and Exercise Sciences - Associate Professor - Clinical Exercise Physiology

 Person: Teaching and Research